Fully vaccinated people can go without masks outdoors except in crowded settings, CDC says

 – Walking, running, hiking or biking outdoors alone or with members of your household

-— Attending a small outdoor gathering with fully vaccinated family members and friends
+– Attending a small outdoor gathering with fully vaccinated family and friends

 – Attending a small outdoor gathering with a mix of fully vaccinated and unvaccinated people

-— Dining at an outdoor restaurant with friends from multiple households.
+– Dining at an outdoor restaurant with friends from multiple households

-Officials say some conditions increase risk: crowding, time spent, lack of ventilation and high community transmission.
-That’s why the CDC is recommending that it is safest for fully vaccinated people to continue to wear well-fitted masks in these outdoor and indoor settings including:
+Officials say some factors increase risk: crowding, time spent, lack of ventilation and high community transmission.
+That’s why the CDC says it is safest for fully vaccinated people to continue to wear well-fitted masks in these settings, including:

 – Attending a crowded outdoor event, such as a live performance, parade or sporting event

-— Visit to a barber or hair salon
+– Visiting a barber or hair salon

 – Going to an uncrowded indoor shopping mall or museum